Avatr 11: Overview

 The Avatr 11 is a mid-size luxury fastback crossover offered in either four-seat or five-seat variants.
 The interior is dominated by a dashboard that houses a 10.25-inch digital instrument cluster, a 15.6-inch infotainment screen, and a 10.25-inch passenger display.
 There are also two wireless charging pads and a 14-speaker sound system complete with Road Noise Cancellation and an Active Sound Enhancement system.
 The Avatr 11 is equipped with Huawei's HarmonyOS and DriveONE twin-motor four-wheel drive systems.
 Avatr is the second co-developed brand of Huawei and OEMs that has settled in Huawei's stores after AITO.
-The intelligent driving system of Avatr 11 utlizes a 400 TOPS processor and 34 sensors, including 3 LiDARs, allowing for assisted driving on highways and smaller roads with lane change assist, traffic light recognition, and pedestrian detection as the key features.
+The intelligent driving system of Avatr 11 utilizes a 400 TOPS processor and 34 sensors, including 3 LiDARs, allowing for assisted driving on highways and smaller roads with lane change assist, traffic light recognition, and pedestrian detection as the key features.

 There are three trim levels available of the car, all with dual-motor AWD setup as standard.
 Deliveries of the two cheaper variants of the Avatr 11 are scheduled to begin in December 2022.
 The top-of-the-trim model is expected to follow in the first quarter of 2023.
 In addition to the three regular trim levels, Avatr also offers a limited edition variant called the Avatr 011 MMW, a collaboration with Matthew M. Williams limited to 500 units.

 Markets

-The Avatr 11 was originally launched in China on August 8, 2022.
+The Avatr 11 was originally launched in China on 8 August 2022.